- 3,500 species of snake exist on the planet, 600 of which are venomous.

 12. Yellow Sea Snake

 Although reports say that these species can grow to an estimated length of 9 feet, most of the specimens caught are often 3 feet long.
 The yellow sea snake is the world’s longest venomous sea snake, measuring between 3 and 5 feet.
-It is a member of the Elapidae family, which makes it closely related to cobras, kraits, coral snakes, King Cobras, and many Australian species.
-This snake can be found on dark, sandy ocean floors and live up to 50 meters beneath the water’s surface, feeding largely on eels.
+It is a member of the Elapidae family, which makes it closely related to cobras, kraits, coral snakes, king cobras, and many Australian species.
+This snake can be found on dark, sandy ocean floors and live up to 164 feet (50 meters) beneath the water’s surface, feeding largely on eels.
 Yellow sea snakes can be found in the northern Indian Ocean, New Caledonia, and Southeast Asia, such as the Philippines, and New Guinea, among other places.

 11. Gaboon Viper

 One of the largest venomous snakes on the planet, this snake is known for its beautiful pattern.
 The Gaboon viper is the world’s largest venomous snake by weight.
 It usually reaches a length of 4 to 7 feet and can weigh up to 45 pounds.
 The Gaboon viper possesses one of the fastest strikes in the snake world and, considering its vast size, one of the most venomous loads.
 The Gaboon viper is also Africa’s largest viper.
 Though the viper’s typical food consists of small animals, it has been observed to consume a fully grown royal antelope.

 The fer-de-lance is one of South America’s largest snakes and one of the continent’s most venomous snakes and is accountable for the most snakebites.
 These snakes are frequently found near human settlements.
 Fortunately, scientists have found a highly effective anti-venom medication, and victims who are treated are more likely to live.
-Fer-de-lance snakes can grow to over 8 feet in length.
+Fer-de-lance snakes can grow to more than 8 feet in length.
 These snakes can be found in the tropics of South America, particularly in Venezuela and southeastern Colombia.
 Ecuador, Peru, Bolivia, northern Brazil, Central America, and eastern Mexico are also home to this species.

 9. Banded Krait